North American X-15: Cockpit and pilot systems

 The X-15 was the product of developmental research, and changes were made to various systems over the course of the program and between the different models.
 The X-15 was operated under several different scenarios, including attachment to a launch aircraft, drop, main engine start and acceleration, ballistic flight into thin air/space, re-entry into thicker air, unpowered glide to landing, and direct landing without a main-engine start.
 The main rocket engine operated only for a relatively short part of the flight but boosted the X-15 to its high speeds and altitudes.
-Without main engine thrust, the X-15's instruments and control surfaces remained functional, but the aircraft could not maintain altitude.
+Without the main rocket engine thrust, the X-15's instruments and control surfaces remained functional, but the aircraft could not maintain altitude.

 As the X-15 also had to be controlled in an environment where there was too little air for aerodynamic flight control surfaces, it had a reaction control system (RCS) that used rocket thrusters.
 There were two different X-15 pilot control setups: one used three joysticks, the other, one joystick.

 The X-15 type with multiple control sticks for the pilot placed a traditional center stick between a left 3-axis joystick that sent commands to the Reaction Control System, and a third joystick on the right used during high-G maneuvers to augment the center stick.
 In addition to pilot input, the X-15 "Stability Augmentation System" (SAS) sent inputs to the aerodynamic controls to help the pilot maintain attitude control.
 The Reaction Control System (RCS) could be operated in two modes – manual and automatic.
 The automatic mode used a feature called "Reaction Augmentation System" (RAS) that helped stabilize the vehicle at high altitude.
 The RAS was typically used for approximately three minutes of an X-15 flight before automatic power off.

 The alternative control setup used the MH-96 flight control system, which allowed one joystick in place of three and simplified pilot input.
 The MH-96 could automatically blend aerodynamic and rocket controls, depending on how effective each system was at controlling the aircraft.

 Among the many controls were the rocket engine throttle and a control for jettisoning the ventral tail fin.
 Other features of the cockpit included heated windows to prevent icing and a forward headrest for periods of high deceleration.